Top 10 Worst Parts of the Dark Ages

 1 The Black Death

-The springs of years surrounding 1316 were strangely wet, which caused a steep decline in crops, and smaller harvests than we had anticipated.
-Many people starved to death or died died from hunger making their immune systems weak.
-Millions of people could not survive from hunger, diseases or both.
+Many people starved to death or died from hunger, making their immune systems weak.
+Millions of people could not survive from hunger, disease, or both.
 This famine may have even caused the desperate to turn to cannibalism.

 5 Almost nobody left their birthplace